Las Vegas Buying FAQ

 How do you know how much a home is worth?

-Are there standard ways to find out how much Las Vegas homes are worth?
+Are there standard ways to find out how much homes in your area are worth?

-The two most common ways are through a comparative market analysis and an appraisal.
+The two most common ways are through comparative market analysis and an appraisal.

 What’s the difference between sales price and list price?

 The list price is the asking price that sellers of Las Vegas homes estimate that their homes are worth.
 Sellers can either use higher or lower amounts than similarly sized homes in the neighborhood.
 Comparing homes recently sold in the area is a good way to determine if the asking price is fair or too low, or too high.

 The sales price is the amount the home actually sells for.